smart-data-models/dataModel.VerifiableCredentials/AccreditedAttestation/doc/spec_ZH.md

       description: Contains information about the credential schema (template) on which the Verifiable Authorisation is based
       properties:
         id:
-          description: References the credential schema (template) stored on the (relevant) Trusted Schemas Registry (TSR) on which the Verifiable Authorisation is based
+          description: Property.
+References the credential schema (template) stored on the (relevant) Trusted Schemas Registry (TSR) on which the Verifiable Authorisation is based
           format: uri
           type: string
         type:
-          description: Defines credential schema type
+          description: Property.
+Defines credential schema type
           enum:
             - FullJsonSchemaValidator2021
           type: string